Simpleboy353/SheetsBot/readme.md

 <h3 align="center">SheetsBot</h3>
 <p align="center">
-	SheetsBot is a bot that allows you to read, write and remove data from Google Sheets.
+	SheetsBot is a discord bot that allows you to read, write and remove data from Google Sheets.
 </p>

 ## Important: